TheGravityFalls-11/Fuel_Fraud/README.md

-##📊 Use Cases
+## 📊 Use Cases
-Fuel stations and petrol pumps
+1. Fuel stations and petrol pumps

-Transport and logistics fleets
+2. Transport and logistics fleets

-Oil distribution companies

-Government fuel monitoring systems
+3. Government fuel monitoring systems

-🔮 Future Enhancements
+## 🔮 Future Enhancements
-Real-time alert system
+1.Real-time alert system

-Cloud-based analytics
+2. Cloud-based analytics

-Advanced deep learning models
+3. Advanced deep learning models

-Blockchain-based secure logging
+4. Blockchain-based secure logging

-##📜 License
+## 📜 License
 This project is licensed under the MIT License and is free to use, modify, and distribute for personal, academic, and commercial purposes.